ShineSujith/FPGA_VGA_Project/index.md

 ### **Template Code**
 Outline the structure and design of the Verilog code templates you were given.
 What do they do?
 Include reference to how a VGA interface works.
 Guideline: 2/3 short paragraphs, consider including screenshot(s).

-The first template (ColorCycle) used a state machine to change the current state of the code.
+The first template **ColorCycle** used a **state machine** to change the current state of the code (Fig2).
 Once the entire screen (480x640) was colored by writing a 12 bit value to the color register, it would change state to a different color.
 The first four bit of the register represent the red value, the middle four are the green value and the last four bits are the blue value.
 A count was used to wait a few seconds before changing the state so it would be visible to the human eye.

 ![processed-81E5C9A2-7114-47F4-B86C-36D499BD9F69](https://github.com/user-attachments/assets/cc953460-1735-486a-b36c-3e098141c3f8)

-The stripes code uses two additional inputs row and col. These inputs represent the row and column of the current pixel.
-Another difference is that stripes code uses three 4 bit color registers instead of one 12 bit register.
-In stripes if statements are used to change the color of the pixels.
+The second template **ColorStripes** uses two additional inputs row and col. These inputs represent the row and column of the current pixel.
+Another difference is that the stripes code uses three 4 bit color registers instead of one 12 bit register.
+In stripes **if statements** are used to change the color of the pixels.
 When the col value is within a certain range it writes a 4 bit value to three color registers one for each of the three colors.

-Both templates were like each other but also introduced new techniques to display an image.
+Both templates were similar but also introduced new techniques to display an image.
 This was very useful when it came to creating my very own image.
-For example, they both had three registers to write too to change the color however one used a 12 bit register that was then split into three parts and written to three 4 bit registers on every positive clock edge while the other just assigns the three color register to another three color register on each positive clock edge.
+For example, they both had three registers to write to, to change the color of the pixel however one used a 12 bit register that was then split into three parts and assigned to three 4 bit registers on every positive clock edge while the other just assigns the three color register to another three color register on each positive clock edge.

 ### **Simulation**